How To Be An Imperfectionist

 3. Perfect Quantity - Perfection by quantity means being dissatisfied with actions that fall below a number threshold.
 The author believes that 95% of the world struggles with perfectionism, particularly because of this perfectionistic standard.

-Guise states that “nearly everyone is unknowingly trained to be perfectionists by coping the goal size of the people around them.”
+Guise states that “nearly everyone is unknowingly trained to be perfectionists by copying the goal size of the people around them.”
 For example, lose 20 pounds in two months, write a screenplay in a year, read 30 books a year, do 50 pushups.
 These are all achievable goals, however the quantity aspect places pressure and emphasis on what is “enough” to count as a “win” and it has the potential to discourage us as we set out to achieve our goals.

 “Perfectionists do not accept a small amount of value or progress; they only want big, smooth, perfect wins.”